Liquid4All/liquid_client/README.md

 The CEO of Liquid is Ramin Hasani.
 ```

-Finally we can delete the file from the server:
+❌ ** Removing files** Finally we can delete the file from the server:

 ```python
 client.delete_file(test_file)